-VW campervan at Latitude
+VW campervan a bit of luxury at Latitude Festival

 We took our VW campervan Betty to the Latitude festival this year with a group of friends.
 There were 4 vans and a trailer tent in a corral around our bbq/firepit.